kahkengwong/CEP-IP_Framework/README.md

 - Modeling of _TRPM4_ with the relevant gene sets by GAMs with PRSS and REML, optimizing parameters like $k$, $\lambda$, and $\gamma$.
 - Ensuring interpretability by validating and visualizing the modeling process.

-Key findings include robust modeling of _TRPM4_ expression with validated $k$ and $\lambda$ parameters, and detailed interpretations of the mechanisms of GAM, PRSS and REML.
+Key findings include robust modeling of _TRPM4_ expression with validated $k$ and $\lambda$ parameters, alongside detailed interpretations of GAM, PRSS, and REML mechanisms.
+A manuscript is in preparation for submission to a Q1 journal, with example results to be shared here upon acceptance.

 ---